slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

 3. Enjoy it

-    CE style (You need <LangVersion>preview</LangVersion> for your project, because CustomOperation override is in preview):
+    CE style (You need set LangVersion to preview for your project, because CustomOperation override is in preview):

     ```fsharp
     open Fun.Blazor